 An employee or student has the right to raise the issue of sexual harassment without fear of reprisal.
 Management at all levels is responsible for taking corrective action to prevent such harassment in the workplace.
-All reports of alleged sexual harassment will be investigated by one of the university sexual harassment officers and dictated by the specific circumstance.
+All reports of alleged sexual harassment will be investigated by one of the university sexual harassment officers as dictated by the specific circumstance.
 Investigation will be conducted in as confidential a manner as possible.
 Any individual filing a complaint will be advised of the results of the investigation and any action taken.

-In cases where a student is alleged to have sexually harassed another NU student, a report should be filed with the Office of the Dean of Student Affairs.
-The director of university housing (716-286-8100), and the assistant dean of student affairs (716-286-8566) are available to investigate reports of sexual harassment.
-Students found to be responsible for committing offenses of sexual harassment may be issued warnings, educational and community service projects, residence hall reassignment, disciplinary probation, residence hall expulsion, suspension or expulsion from the university.
+In cases where a student is alleged to have sexually harassed another NU student, a report should be filed with the Office of the Dean of Students or Residence Life.
+Students found to be responsible for committing offenses of sexual harassment may be issued sanctions up to an including expulsion from the University.
 Counseling and support are available through the counseling services or campus ministry offices.

-In cases where a university employee is either the victim of sexual harassment or the accused, a report should be filed with the director of human resources (716-286-8690) for investigation.
+In cases where a university employee is either the victim of sexual harassment or the accused, a report should be filed with the director of human resources (716.286.8690) for investigation.